SvenGroot/WslManagementPS/README.md

 ### Invoke-WslCommand

-The [`Invoke-WslCommand`][] cmdlet a command in a WSL distribution, returning the output as strings.
+The [`Invoke-WslCommand`][] cmdlet runs a command in a WSL distribution, returning the output as strings.

-This cmdlet will throw an exception if executing wsl.exe failed (e.g. there is no distribution with the specified name) or if the command returned a non-zero exit code.
+This cmdlet will throw an exception if executing `wsl.exe` failed (e.g. there is no distribution with the specified name) or if the command returned a non-zero exit code.

 This cmdlet wraps the functionality of `wsl.exe <command>`.